Columbia River Fishing Guides in Washington & Oregon

 NW Columbia Fishing Adventures

-Columbia river salmon fishing is one of the largest pass times in the Pacific Northwest.
+Columbia River Salmon Fishing is one of the largest past times in the Pacific Northwest.
 The variety of ways anglers’ fish for Columbia River salmon is mind boggling.
-Being a successful Columbia River fishing guide consists of knowing where to be, what to use, adaptable to conditions, and a general knowledge of the timing of fish runs.
+Being a successful fishing guide consists of knowing where to be, what to use, adaptable to conditions, and a general knowledge of the timing of fish runs.
 Columbia River salmon and steelhead fishing has always been by far my favorite thing to do here in the NW.

-As a Columbia River fishing Guide service and a NW fishing guide service, it’s our pleasure and top priority to offer safe, unforgettable Washington fishing trips and Oregon fishing trips for Spring Chinook, Summer Chinook, Fall Chinook, Summer Steelhead, Chinook Salmon, Coho Salmon, Kokanee Salmon, Sockeye Salmon, Trophy Sturgeon, Keeper Sturgeon, walleye, shad, and bass.
+As a NW fishing guide service, it’s our pleasure and top priority to offer safe, unforgettable Washington and Oregon fishing trips for Spring Chinook, Summer Chinook, Fall Chinook, Summer Steelhead, Chinook Salmon, Coho Salmon, Kokanee Salmon, Sockeye Salmon, Trophy Sturgeon, Keeper Sturgeon, Walleye, Shad, and Bass.
 Visit our Fishing Reports page for current updates.
-Also, please read our great reviews on google and latest news on Facebook at: NW Columbia Fishing Adventures.

-Fishing on the Columbia River is without a doubt the best salmon, steelhead, and sturgeon fishing in the lower 48!
-Year after year, the Columbia River and its tributaries receive massive runs of Spring Chinook, Summer Chinook, Summer Steelhead, sockeye, Fall Chinook, and Coho Salmon, not to mention bass, walleye, and shad.
+The Columbia River without a doubt offers the best salmon, steelhead, and sturgeon fishing in the lower 48.
+Year after year, the Columbia and its tributaries receive massive runs of Spring Chinook, Summer Chinook, Summer Steelhead, Sockeye, Fall Chinook, and Coho Salmon, not to mention Bass, Walleye, and Shad.
 Tributaries of the mighty Columbia River also receive fantastic runs of fish year after year!
-Just to name a few, the Lewis River, Cowlitz River, Willamette River, Wind River, Drano Lake and many more provide awesome opportunities to catch salmon and steelhead, and sturgeon all while submerged in our awesome NW scenery!
+Just to name a few, the Lewis River, Cowlitz River, Willamette River, Wind River, Drano Lake, and many more provide awesome opportunities to catch salmon, steelhead, and sturgeon all while submerged in our awesome NW scenery!

 Columbia River Fishing Guide

-Columbia River fishing guide, Washington fishing guide, and Oregon fishing guide specializes in one-to-six-person fishing trips on northwest’s premier rivers.
-Each year we target Spring / Summer/ Fall Salmon, Sturgeon, Winter Steelhead, Summer Steelhead, Sockeye, Kokanee, Walleye, Shad and Bass.
-Please give our Facebook page a like for latest news, pics, and reviews.
+Our Columbia River fishing guides specialize in one-to-six-person fishing trips on NW’s premier rivers.
+Each year we target Spring / Summer/ Fall Salmon, Sturgeon, Winter Steelhead, Summer Steelhead, Sockeye, Kokanee, Walleye, Shad, and Bass.
 The best dates go first, book your trip today!

 Book Your Trip Today